influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

 #### Configure Google authentication

-Chronograf supports using the [Google OAuth 2.0 authentication provider](https://developers.google.com/identity/protocols/OAuth2) to request authorization and provide authentication.
 To use Google authentication, you need to register a Google application and use the assigned Client ID and Client Secret, as well as specify a Public URL.

 ##### Overview

-Chronograf supports the use of the [Google OAuth 2.0 protocol](https://developers.google.com/identity/protocols/OAuth2) for authentication and authorization.
 The steps below guide you in creating the following required Chronograf environment variables (or corresponding command line options):

 * `GOOGLE_CLIENT_ID` (Google Client ID)
 * `GOOGLE_CLIENT_SECRET` (Google Client Secret)
 * `PUBLIC_URL` (Public URL)

-Optionally, you can restrict access to specific domains using the following environment variable (or corresponding command line option):

-* `GOOGLE_DOMAINS` (Google domains)

 For details on Chronograf command line options and environment variables, see [Google OAuth 2.0 authentication options](/chronograf/v1.7/administration/config-options#google-specific-oauth-2-0-authentication-options).

-##### Creating Google OAuth 2.0 applications
+##### Create a Google OAuth 2.0 application

-The following steps will guide you in configuring Google OAuth 2.0 authorization and authentication support in Chronograf.

-**To create a Google OAuth 2.0 application:**
+To create a Google OAuth 2.0 application:

 1. Obtain the required Google OAuth 2.0 credentials, including a Google Client ID and Client Secret, by following the steps in [Obtain Oauth 2.0 credentials](https://developers.google.com/identity/protocols/OpenIDConnect#getcredentials).
 2. Verify that Chronograf is publicly accessible using a fully-qualified domain name so that Google can properly redirect users back to the application.